Department of Psychiatry Faculty

 - Risks and effects comprised by both cognitive and affective factors in mood disorders

-- Neuropsychological aspects of certain features that influence mood disorders (e.g., substance use, trauma, etc.)
+- Neuropsychological aspects of certain features (e.g., substance use, trauma, etc.) that influence mood disorders, with a particular emphasis on Bipolar Disorder

 - Vascular-related cognitive impairment